How Long Does an HMRC R&D Enquiry Take? Timeline and What to Expect

 Several factors reliably extend the timeline:

 Missing or weak technical narrative.
-If your original claim had no technical narrative, or a vague one, HMRC needs to build one for you through questions.
+If your original claim had no technical narrative, or a vague one, HMRC needs to establish the technical basis through questions.
+This adds months to every stage of the enquiry.

 Subcontracted R&D. If you subcontracted part of your R&D (to another company or to a freelancer), HMRC wants to verify the subcontractor's status and the nature of work.
-If the subcontract was not clearly documented, this becomes a stumbling block.
+If the subcontract was not clearly documented, this becomes a stumbling block and adds several months.

 Staff turnover.
 If the people who did the work have left your company, HMRC cannot interview them directly.
 You then need contemporaneous documentation (emails, git commits, technical notes) to prove the work happened.
 If this documentation is incomplete, the enquiry stalls while you hunt for evidence.